Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Continuous Query Optimization: Stationary Entities

-\begin{proof} Let $\E' = \{ e_i \in \E \mid r_i((1 + \beta)x) \le |T| \}$.
-Then $|T| \phi_{\E', (1+\beta)x} \ge |T| \phi_{\E, (1+\beta)x} - |\E| \ge |T| \phi_{\E, (1+\beta)x}/2$.
+\begin{proof} Let $\E' = \{ e_i \in \E \mid r_i(x\!+\!\Delta) \le |T| \}$.
+Then $|T| \phi_{\E', x\!+\!\Delta} \ge |T| \phi_{\E, x\!+\!\Delta} - |\E| \ge |T| \phi_{\E, x\!+\!\Delta}/2$.

-For each $e_i \in \E'$ partition $T$ into $\big\lfloor \frac{|T|}{r_i((1 + \beta)x)}\big\rfloor \ge \frac{|T|}{2 r_i((1 + \beta)x)}$ sub-intervals each of length at least $r_i((1 + \beta)x)$.
-Let $E_i$ denote the set of (at least) $(1 + \beta)x$ entities in $\E \setminus e_i$ that intersect the $(1 + \beta)x$-ball of entity $e_i$.
-We say that entity $e_i$ is \emph{satisfied} in a sub-interval if at least $\beta x + 1$ of the entities in $E_i$ are queried in that sub-interval.
+For each $e_i \in \E'$ partition $T$ into $\big\lfloor \frac{|T|}{r_i(x\!+\!\Delta)}\big\rfloor \ge \frac{|T|}{2 r_i(x\!+\!\Delta)}$ sub-intervals each of length at least $r_i(x\!+\!\Delta)$.
+Let $E_i$ denote the set of (at least) $x\!+\!\Delta$ entities in $\E \setminus e_i$ that intersect the $(x\!+\!\Delta)$-ball of entity $e_i$.
+We say that entity $e_i$ is \emph{satisfied} in a sub-interval if at least $\Delta + 1$ of the entities in $E_i$ are queried in that sub-interval.

-If $e_i$ is not satisfied in a given sub-interval then at the end of the sub-interval at least $x$ of the $(1 + \beta)x$ entities in $E_i$ must have uncertainty regions of radius at least $r_i((1 + \beta)x)$, and hence intersect $z_i$, forming ply at least $x+1$ at that point.
-Thus, to avoid ply greater than $x$ throughout $T$, every entity $e_i$ must be satisfied in each of its sub-intervals, and so have associated with it at least $(\beta x +1) \cdot \frac{|T|}{2 r_i((1 + \beta)x)} $ queries.
+If $e_i$ is not satisfied in a given sub-interval then at the end of the sub-interval at least $x$ of the $x\!+\!\Delta$ entities in $E_i$ must have uncertainty regions of radius at least $r_i(x\!+\!\Delta)$, and hence intersect $z_i$, forming ply at least $x+1$ at that point.
+Thus, to avoid ply greater than $x$ throughout $T$, every entity $e_i$ must be satisfied in each of its sub-intervals, and so have associated with it at least $(\Delta +1) \cdot \frac{|T|}{2 r_i(x\!+\!\Delta)} $ queries.

-But, by Lemma~\ref{lem:ballcover} entity $e_j$ can be within the $(1 + \beta)x$-ball of at most $(1 + \beta)A_{d,1} x$ entities, and so a query to $e_j$ can serve to satisfy at most $(1 + \beta)A_{d,1} x$ other entities.
+But, by Lemma~\ref{lem:ballcoverNEW} entity $e_j$ can intersect the $(x\!+\!\Delta)$-ball of at most $5^d (x\!+\!\Delta)$ entities, and so a query to $e_j$ can serve to satisfy at most $5^d (x\!+\!\Delta)$ other entities.
 It follows that the total number of queries needed to avoid ply greater than $x$ throughout interval $T$ is at least

 \end{proof}

 We next show that it is possible to maintain uncertainty degree (and hence uncertainty ply) at most $x$ using a query scheme with minimum query granularity that is $\Theta(1/ \phi_{\E, x})$.